sebastian-zieba/PACMAN/docs/source/installation.rst

 Options
 ____________________________________________________

-There are several options to download and install the most recent, stable release of ``PACMAN`` that is v0.4.0:
+There are several options to download and install the most recent stable release of ``PACMAN``, v0.5.0:

 Using a conda environment (recommended)
 ----------------------------------------